-The Sexual Violence Resource Center (SVRC), located at 407 Ell Hall, on the Boston campus, continues to serve as a confidential entry point for survivors of sexual violence.
+OPEN's Sexual Violence Resource Center (SVRC), which relocated to 407 Ell Hall in February 2020, continues to serve as a confidential entry point for survivors of sexual violence.
 OPEN staff at the center help to connect survivors with information about on- and off-campus resources and reporting options.
-Since the fall of 2016, the resource center has seen increased visibility and utilization.
-The university's WeCare team is also available to provide academic and personal support.
+The SVRC also provides virtual resources- "We Believe You Guide: Information on Trauma and Coping for Survivors of Sexual Violence" and an online training called "RESPOND: Trauma-Informed Response to Disclosures of Sexual Violence."

-Email open@northeastern.edu to set up an appointment with an SVRC staff member.

-The university provides sexual violence survivors with a number of on-campus and off-campus resources to facilitate access to immediate confidential medical care and counseling services, and incident reporting.
-Information on services and resources of campus and community partners related to sexual violence, stalking, sexual harassment, and dating violence, can be found on the OPEN webpage.
+Throughout the COVID-19 pandemic, staff continued to meet with students seeking SVRC services remotely.
+Students can email open@northeastern.edu to set up an appointment with an SVRC staff member.
+The University provides sexual violence survivors with a number of on-campus and off-campus resources to facilitate access to immediate confidential medical care and counseling services, and incident reporting.
+The University's We Care team is also available to provide academic and personal support.

 With the goal of making more services more accessible, University Health and Counseling Services (UHCS), in conjunction with OPEN, continues to provide a psychoeducational support group, HEAL, for survivors of sexual violence.
+The group ran twice during the Spring and Fall 2020 semesters.